-- new Practical English video and exercises (also available on the audio CD, class DVD, and the iTutor for home-study) - the Revise & Check pages, with video (also available on the audio CD, class DVD, and the iTutor for home-study) - photocopiable Grammar, Vocabulary, Communicative, and Song activities.
+- Practical English video and exercises (also available on the audio CD, class DVD for home-study) - Review and Check pages, with video (also available on the audio CD and class DVD for home-study) - Photocopiable Grammar, Vocabulary, Communicative, and Song activities (in the Teacher's Book).

-Skills, Pronunciation app, and the Student's website provide multimedia review, support, and practice for students outside the classroom.
+STUDY LINK Online Practice, Workbook, iChecker, and the Pronunciation app provide multimedia review, support, and practice for students outside of class.

-The Teacher's Book also suggests different ways of exploiting many of the Student's Book activities depending on the level of your class.
-We very much hope you enjoy using English File third edition.
+The Teacher's Book also suggests different ways of exploiting many of the Student Book activities depending on the level of your class.